UPDATE: In November 2017, there was the official increase of Twitter’s 140 Character limit of tweets to 280.

 These three qualities are what endears me most to Twitter and are what makes it stand out among the several social networks in existence today.

 The 140 character limit has become a sort of identity or trademark for the social network right from the start.

 Why is Twitter Considering This Change?

-Its dwindling stock prices, stagnating active user growth are amongst the primary reasons why Twitter is considering any and everything that it can do to turn things around.
+Its dwindling stock prices, stagnating active user growth are amongst the primary reasons why Twitter is considering what do to turn things around.